StarTimes Sports: StarTimes Sports Arena

 StarTimes Sports Arena is the chain's home for fight events, airing events from promotions like ONE Championship, Bellator MMA, Cage Warriors, Glory (kickboxing) and World Boxing Council.

 It is also used as a spill over channel for German Bundesliga and French Ligue 1.

 StarTimes Sports Life

 StarTimes Sports Life airs the Chinese Super League and Liga MX.
 It also airs golf, volleyball and X Games.
 It has aired tennis and cricket in the past and also French Ligue 1.

 StarTimes Sports Premium

-StarTimes Sports Premium airs a variety of sports, mainly from association football which include Bundesliga, Ligue 1, UEFA Europa League, UEFA Euro Qualifying tournaments and FIFA World Cup and its qualifiers.
+StarTimes Sports Premium airs a variety of sports, mainly from association football which include Bundesliga, Ligue 1, La Liga, Campeonato Brasileiro Série A, UEFA Europa League, UEFA Euro Qualifying tournaments and FIFA World Cup and its qualifiers.
 It has aired Italian Serie A in the past.

 The channel also airs Basketball events like FIBA World Cup and its qualifiers and the AfroBasket tournament.

 Motorsport also airs on the channel, from events like Formula E and World Rally Championship.